docker-solr/docker-solr/update.md

 ```
 git commit -m "Update Solr to 5.4.0" library/solr
+git push
 ```

-TODO: is it desirable to include more detail like the release highlights from the announcement email on http://mail-archives.apache.org/mod_mbox/lucene-solr-user/?

 Now you can create a Pull Request at https://github.com/docker-library/official-images/compare/master...docker-solr:master?expand=1
+In the comment section add a link to the announcement email from the archives http://mail-archives.apache.org/mod_mbox/www-announce/

 ## Update the docs repository